MinniVan/Notes/notes.md

 ### .gitignore

-       #don't check in passworeds stored in this file
+       #Don't check in passworeds stored in this file
               secret/my_passwords.txt

        #Don't include large files or libraries